rodnen/yasno-extension/README.md

 - Do **not** move or delete the extension folder
 - Unpacked extensions are **not verified** by the Chrome Web Store
 - Incognito mode requires manual permission

----

-### ✨ Tip: Pin the extension to the toolbar for quick access.